-State officials have not yet sorted through this January's death figures for specific
+State officials have not yet 15/2025 through this January's leath figures for specific

-Some doctors believe the undeaths reported in January.
+Some doctors believe the unwinter may also have been a factor in the high number of deaths reported in January.

-Dr. John Griffin, a Knoxville sences were recorded. physician and the Marion County medical examiner, said he saw only one case of an elderly person dying of pneumonia, probably resulting from the flu, this winter.
+Dr. John Griffin, a Knoxville physician and the Marion County medical examiner, said he saw only one case of an elderly person dying of pneumonia, probably resulting from the flu this winter.

-"Other Types Up, Too" But Griffin said he has no
+"Other Types Up, Too" But Griffin said had has